 For a local experience, head to Quan 33 at 29 Hai Ba Trung Street (formerly at 33 Hai Ba Trung) with friends for a barbecue at the table feast.
 Grill tender marinated beef and make it into little wraps with rice paper, lettuce and fresh herbs.
 Your nose will be filled with the aroma of ginger, garlic, chilli and lemongrass when the giant prawns sizzle over hot coals.
 Try the snails—the snail meat is removed, mixed with minced pork and lemongrass, stuffed back into the shell and steamed.
 Hotpot is also available.
-Sample price: for a dinner for five with beers, excellent service and everyone stuffed to the gills, the total bill was only 600,000 VND.
+For a dinner for five with beers, excellent service and everyone stuffed to the gills, our total bill was only 600,000 dong.

-You can find a slightly fancier version of this at Nuong Poc Poc, located at the bottom of Hai Thuong Street, at the corner with Hoang Dieu.
-A plate of your marinated meat of choice (beef, squid, octopus, chicken, goat, boar, ostrich, frog) to grill is 80,000 VND.
+You can find a slightly fancier version of Quan 33 at Nuong Poc Poc, located at the bottom of Hai Thuong Street, at the corner with Hoang Dieu.
+A plate of your marinated meat of choice (beef, squid, octopus, chicken, goat, boar, ostrich, frog) to grill is 80,000 dong.
 The elevated terrace gives a view to the busy street corner and the restaurant is crawling with service staff to ensure you are on the right track with your meal and beers.

 Quan Thiet 168, a few blocks from the tourist strip, is a small local restaurant with tasty food and fresh Da Lat vegetables.
 The mango salad with crispy fried fish and grilled chicken wings with salt and chillies are winners.
-Dishes are 40,000 to 70,000 VND, while a steamboat is 100,000 VND.
+Dishes are 40,000 to 70,000 dong, while a steamboat is 100,000 dong.
 If you want to try a popular local dish, have bitter melon soup, which is supposedly good for your health.
-Note: it’s bitter!
+Be warned—it is bitter!
 As is common with many small local restaurants, you’ll find mostly men here gathering to eat, drink beer and smoke.
 It’s nothing to be intimidated about, but if that’s not your cup of tea, then skip it.

 Tam 09 is a must for adventurous food lovers interested in real local meals.
-Tam 09 has specialities that a Vietnamese mama makes at home -- you wouldn’t typically find some of these dishes at restaurants.
+Tam 09 has specialities that a Vietnamese mama makes at home—you wouldn’t typically find some of these dishes at restaurants.
 No English is spoken.
 Try the fried frog with lemongrass (ech nup bui rom / ech chien sa) or vegetable and snake red curry (ca ri ran).
 Tamer but still tasty options include deep-fried tofu with chilli (dau hu chien), deep-fried eggplant (ca tim chien bot), seafood hotpot (lau hai san) and watercress salad (xa lach xoong tron hanh dau).
-A meal shared with many will be as cheap as 60,000 VND per person.
-Full disclosure: this restaurant does have dog meat on the menu.
+A meal shared with many will be as cheap as 60,000 dong per person.
+Do be aware this restaurant does have dog meat on the menu.
 Tam 09 is located on a small lane running parallel to a canal and To Ngoc Van Street, just around the corner from Le Quy Don Street and the Phuong Trang Futa bus office.

 For something different than ubiquitous pho, which you’ll easily find, a local took us for a breakfast bowl of bun gao ga xe at a small shop at 32 Le Hong Phong Street, just off Pasteur and a block east of Tran Le.
 It’s a thin rice stick noodle soup with chicken, crispy fried shallots and sliced onions.
-At 20,000 VND a bowl, it hits the spot without hitting the wallet.
-The address is on the awning, which also advertises “Cafe–Giai Khat–Kem–Diem Tam”, which translates to coffee, beverages, ice cream, breakfast.
+At 20,000 dong a bowl, it hits the spot without hitting the wallet.
+The address is on the awning, which also advertises “Cafe–Giai Khat–Kem–Diem Tam”, which translates to coffee, beverages, ice cream, breakfast—sorted!

 As you’ve probably noticed, local eats often involve a lot of meat.
 But in Vietnam, Buddhists abstain from meat on the 1st and 15th of the lunar the month, sometimes also the 14th and 30th, so the city has some fantastic cheap and cheerful Vietnamese vegetarian restaurants (nha hang chay).
 In addition to no meat, there’s usually no alcohol on the menu either.

-Thien Duyen Vegetarian Restaurant is a small hole in the wall eatery with a buffet of vegetables, tofu and fake meats—just point to what you want added to a plate of rice for 30,000 VND.
-You can also try noodle soups like bun bo Hue for 20,000 VND.
+Thien Duyen Vegetarian Restaurant is a small hole in the wall eatery with a buffet of vegetables, tofu and fake meats—just point to what you want added to a plate of rice for 30,000 dong.
+You can also try noodle soups like bun bo Hue for 20,000 dong.
 Thien Duyen is located at 131 Phan Boi Chau, walking distance from Bui Thi Xuan Street and The Sinh Tourist Da Lat bus office.

 Cafes and bakeries

 Coffee coffee coffee.
 Hopefully you like coffee because Da Lat has plenty.
 The city has a thriving cafe culture and you will find coffee shops everywhere—and we mean everywhere—ranging from local corners where men congregate to drink thick Vietnamese coffee, smoke and play cards, to youthful hipster joints.
 One of the latter is Bicycle Up Cafe, a retro-fabulous cafe so hip that the menu is pasted inside an old children’s book.
 Here, everything battered and old is cool and the space is filled with garage sale bric-a-brac and chairs.
 The time warp is completed by the sound of “Blue Moon” and other Grease-era tunes.
-Most importantly, they know how to make a good cup (20,000 VND and up).
+Most importantly, they know how to make a good cup (20,000 dong and up).
 Find Bicycle Up Cafe on 82 Trong Cong Dinh, at the top of the alley from Artist Alley.